 It’s February in Winnipeg, Canada and the temperature is a balmy minus twenty degrees with a slight wind chill factor of minus one hundred and five.
 The wind is so cold that when you stiffly walk to your car to drive to the nearest 7-Eleven to get a cream soda and coke Slurpee, your skin will freeze in 0.3 seconds.

 But I’m not thinking about that dreadful walk to the car or scraping the two-inch thick ice off my windshield.
 Nope, not me, not today because for the next seven days I am in Los Cabos heaven.
-At this moment I’ve got a pina colada in my hand and nothing, oh nothing could interrupt this special moment I am having with this swaying hammock, the hot sun and this perfect pitch breeze… “MOMMY!!!
+I’ve got a piña colada in my hand and nothing— oh nothing—could interrupt this special moment I am having with this swaying hammock, the hot sun and this perfect breeze… “MOMMY!!!
 I have to go pee-pee!”
 Well, except for that.

-We had never travelled with both our kids before and them being so young we had a lot to think about – packing, flying, eating, diaper changing, strollering, swimming (why are those swimming diapers so damn expensive?!), etc., etc. As any parent can attest to, your mind never shuts off.
-You are always thinking, planning, remembering, forgetting, adjusting; now throw travel into the equation, and your mind might just spontaneously combust.
+We had never travelled with both our kids before, and with them being so young we had a lot to think about—packing, flying, eating, diaper changing, strollering, swimming (why are those swimming diapers so damn expensive?!), etc., etc. As any parent can attest, your mind never shuts off.
+You are always thinking, planning, remembering, forgetting, adjusting—now throw travel into the equation, and your mind might just spontaneously combust.
 But the idea was to go for a week and have the luxuries my partner was dreaming about and hopefully (with fingers tightly crossed of course), the rest would just be a side note.

 This experience was different, so very different.

 I would take time to myself every day on our trip whether it was to catch the sunrise, the sunset or just in the middle of the day when afforded some alone time, and I would sit, and listen, and watch.
-It was then, sitting by the ocean in complete and utter peace that I realised that there is something so much bigger than myself, than ourselves, and it doesn’t come in the physical form it’s deeper than that, you can only feel it.
+It was then, sitting by the ocean in complete and utter peace that I realised that there is something so much bigger than myself, than us, and it doesn’t come in the physical form; it’s deeper than that—you can only feel it.

 Author - Hiede Admiraal